 Unite for Sight's Global Impact Corps provides year-round healthcare in three countries: Ghana, India, and Honduras.
 Working with a network of local partner doctors, participants can volunteer from 1 to 10 weeks or longer.

 Extensive opportunities to search by country or volunteer activity.
-Just make sure you research the reputation of any particular group.
+Just make sure you research the reputation of any particular group you are interested in to make sure it is a quality organization/program.

 Through the database of VolunteerMatch, you can search for international volunteer opportunities with thousands of organizations using filters such as location, cause area, skills, and more.